How collective asperity detachments nucleate slip at frictional interfaces

 The presence of the strong depletion of the number of the almost unstable blocks, induced by the macroscopic slips, ($\theta > 0$ for Eq.~\eqref{eq:rho(x)}) can be a possible explanation of the observed exponent $\tau \simeq 1.5$ that characterises the distribution of the avalanche sizes in Eq.~\eqref{eq:rho(S)}.
 For the depinning transition, in the overdamped limit, we know that $\tau_{\text{dep}}=1.28$ \citep{Bonamy2011,Moulinet2004}.
 However, we also know that each such avalanche is a collection of spatially disconnected slipping regions, called clusters.
 When treated as separate events, the distribution of avalanche sizes of individual clusters is also scale free, but with a larger exponent, $\tau_{\text{clus}} \simeq 1.56$ \cite{Laurson2010}, close to our measured $\tau \simeq 1.5$.
 The existence of these disconnected clusters is a consequence of the long-range nature of the elastic interactions \cite{Joanny1984}: a slipping block is a source of instability for the neighbourhood, but also for blocks far away that are very close to their yield stress (have a small $x_\sigma$).
 The presently observed strong depletion of $P(x_\sigma)$ for small $x_\sigma$ implies that there are very few blocks close to yielding, thus reducing the likeliness of triggering a `secondary', disconnected, avalanche.

 \paragraph{Discussion}

-We have introduced a model of frictional interface that includes microscopic disorder at the asperity scale, long-range elastic coupling between local slip events, and the propagation of inertial waves.
+We have introduced a model of a frictional interface that includes microscopic disorder at the asperity scale, long-range elastic coupling between local slip events, and the propagation of inertial waves.
 Our results support a description unifying collective avalanches of asperity detachments and fracture-like macroscopic slip events, in which the former nucleates the latter once a critical avalanche size is reached.
-Two surprises emerge.
+These predictions are compatible with existing observations: the presence of avalanches is consistent with the measured distribution of acoustic emission \citep{McLaskey2011,Johnson2013}, while Griffith’s criterion is supported by a decreasing nucleation length with increasing stress \citep{Ben-David2011}.
+Two surprises emerge from our predictions.
 First, a key aspect of the interface is the distribution of asperities about to yield, which is very much depleted and characterised by a non-trivial exponent $\theta$ after a macroscopic slip event.
-This exponent could be measured experimentally via acoustic emission to estimate the number of avalanches triggered upon quasi-static loading after a big slip event.
 Second, we find that the transition to sliding is a continuous transition in the thermodynamic limit, but that finite size effects decay extremely slowly: the stress drop is a stochastic quantity whose typical scale decays as $N^{-0.16}$ and will thus persist in very large system, leading to a slowly diverging nucleation radius $A_c\sim N^{0.32}$.
-These predictions are qualitatively consistent with observations.
-It would be very interesting to seek quantitative comparison in extremely flat and homogeneously loaded samples.